-Introduction to Computer Science Part I (FA-122)
+Introduction to Computer Science Part I (AE\122)

-This course offers an introduction to computer science and is designed for students with no prior experience in the field.
+This course offers an introduction to computer science.
+The course is designed for students with no prior experience in the field.
 Using a blended learning environment, students work at their own pace through an online course with teacher and teaching-assistant support in a classroom environment.
 Students learn the basics of both computer science and computer programming, using Python as the primary language.
 General CS topics include big data, algorithms, cybersecurity, and game development.
 Coding units focus on input & output, number calculations, making decisions using conditional statements, repetition with loops, and graphics.
 The course emphasizes computational thinking and helps develop the ability to solve complex problems.
-The course is the first of a two-course sequence that provides a foundation in the tools used in computer science A and From Nand to Tetris.
+The course is the first of a two-course sequence that provides a foundation in the tools used in computer science and prepares students for further study in this area, including AP Computer Science A and From Nand to Tetris.

-Introduction to Computer Science Part II (FA_124)
+Introduction to Computer Science Part II (AE\124)

-This course is the second of a two-course sequence designed to give students an introduction to computer science.
+This course is the second of a two-course sequence designed to introduce students to computer science.
 Using a blended learning environment, students work at their own pace through an online course with teacher and teaching-assistant support in a classroom environment.
 Students will continue to learn the basics of both computer science and computer programming, using Python as the primary language.
 Coding units focus on for loops, text & string processing, subprograms, arrays, searching and sorting algorithms, and the Internet.
 General CS topics include modeling and simulation, text compression, and encryption.
 The course emphasizes computational thinking and helps develop the ability to solve complex problems.
 Combined with Introduction to Computer Science Part I, the course provides a foundation in the tools used in computer science and prepares students for further study in this area, including AP Computer Science A and From Nand to Tetris.
 Introduction to Computer Science Part I is a prerequisite for this course.

-AP Computer Science A (FA_125AP)
+AP Computer Science A (AE\125AP)

 In this course, students continue their study of computer science focusing on fundamental topics that include problem solving, design strategies and methodologies, organization of data (data structures), approaches to processing data (algorithms), analysis of potential solutions, and the ethical and social implications of computing.
-Throughout the course students write programs in Java as they complete the AP Computer Science A curriculum and prepare for the AP Exam in May.
+Throughout the course, students will write programs in Java as they complete the AP Computer Science A curriculum and prepare for the AP Exam in May.
 Introduction to Computer Science Parts I and II are prerequisites for this course.